Britain pledges to defend distant cousins on Falkland Islands

 “They want to remain British and that view should be respected by everybody, including by Argentina.”

-In their ancestral homeland 8,000 miles (12,900 km) away, British television channels ran continuous live coverage from the chilly, windswept and sparsely populated islands over the weekend, and Britons praised the islanders for voting “yes”.
+In their ancestral homeland 8,000 miles away, British television channels ran continuous live coverage from the chilly, windswept and sparsely populated islands over the weekend, and Britons praised the islanders for voting “yes.”

 “It’s a British colony.
 The settlers out there are all British,” Tony Gill, 74, a former military pilot, said in the town of Chelmsford in eastern England.